 Thomas LaVoy (b.
 1990) is an award-winning composer of contemporary concert music.
-He is currently completing his PhD at the University of Aberdeen, where he studies with the world-renowned Welsh composer Paul Mealor.
+In November, 2017 he received his PhD from the University of Aberdeen in Scotland, where he studied with the world-renowned Welsh composer Paul Mealor.
 In 2013 Thomas graduated summa cum laude from Westminster Choir College in Princeton New Jersey, where he studied with Joel Phillips and James Goldsworthy.
 His choral works have been commissioned and performed by choirs across the globe in countries such as the United States, the United Kingdom, Belgium, Germany, Hungary, Poland, New Zealand and Taiwan.

 Following the Carnegie Hall debut of his music in 2016, Thomas received a commission from the John Armitage Memorial (JAM) in London to produce a substantial work for the BBC Singers.
 The resulting work, O Great Beyond, was premiered at the annual JAM on the Marsh festival by Nicholas Cleobury and the BBC Singers, and broadcast on BBC Radio 3's In Concert.

 Thomas was born into a musical family and was raised in the city of Marquette in the Upper Peninsula of Michigan.
 He began taking piano lessons at age four and completed his first composition at age six.
 His musical pursuits continued at Marquette Senior High School where he studied composition with Jim Hansen and produced his first choral works.
 At age seventeen, he became the youngest ever winner of the New York Virtuoso Singers International Composition Competition for his choral work White Stones, which was subsequently published on G. Schirmer's Harold Rosenbaum Choral Series.